irishorng/RecordLinkage_GunViolenceIncidents/README.md

 - Iris Horng
 - Qishuo Yin
 - Dylan Small

-Contributing: Jared Murray, William Chan,
+Contributing: William Chan, Jared Murray

 For a detailed description of the method see:
 -in review